xclaimed/python-api/notes.md

 ## Certain best practices we need to follow:
 - Naming the urls and the paths for each operation there is a standard convention, Since we are working with social media posts, so it makes sense to name all the urls or all the paths with `/posts`.
 It's important to use plural form of post, it is a standard convention for apis.
-If we were working with users then the path to be use should be `/users`.
+If we were working with users then the path to be used should be `/users`.

 In PUT method, all the fields have to be sent for updating the post and in PATCH method we can send just the specific field that we want to change.